-The integer file is typically used to store numbers, such as the scaled value of an analog input.
+We typically use the integer files to store numbers, such as the scaled value of an analog input.
 The values can range from -32768 to 32767.
 These are 16 bit signed integers.

-When more precision is required than what the integer file can provide, the F8 file can be used.
+When you require more precision than what the Integer file provides, use the a floating point file.
 The F8 file uses more memory (32 bits per element), but allows for decimal points in numbers.
 It’s also useful when working with very large or very small numbers.

 On the B3 and higher data files, you can go to the properties to adjust the number of elements in the table.
 However, if you are offline, and declare a valid data table address of an existing table, RSLogix will automatically expand the data table to include the new elements that you are using in logic.

-The “Usage” button is a very good tool to find out what addresses are already used in the project.
+The “Usage” button is a very good tool to find out what addresses are already in use by the project.
 This helps you to see what addresses are available for future use.

 — Ricky Bryce